 Scandcleft – a multidisciplinary prospective multicentre study

 Three parallel randomized clinical trials with ten participating CLP-teams are performed since 1997 to evaluate four different surgical protocols for the treatment of patients with CLP.
 The primary outcomes are surgical complications, craniofacial growth, dentoalveolar status and speech.
-The children have been evaluated up til eight years of age.
+The children have been evaluated up til ten years of age.
 They will be followed til 19 years of age with various registrations.
 450 children are included in the study.
 75 in each group.

 Collaborators: CLP-teams in Oslo, Bergen, Norway, Copenhagen, Århus, Denmark, Helsinki, Finland, Manchester, Belfast UK, Gothenburg and Linköping, Sweden.